List of Liberty ships (Samuel–Sy): Sumner I. Kimball

 was built by New England Shipbuilding Corporation.
 Her keel was laid on 13 August 1943.
 She was launched on 10 October and delivered on 21 October.
 Built for the WSA, she was operated under the management of Mystic Steamship Co.
 She was torpedoed and sunk in the Atlantic Ocean by on 16 January 1944 whilst on a voyage from Loch Ewe to New York.

 Sun Yat-Sen

-was build by Marinship Corporation.
+was built by Marinship Corporation.
 Her keel was laid on 13 February 1943.
 She was launched on 25 March and delivered on 17 April.
 Built for the WSA, she was operated under the management of North Atlantic & Gulf Steamship Co.
 Sold in 1947 to I. A. Hamres Rederi A/S, Oslo and renamed Livia.
 Sold in July 1947 to Simonsen & Astrup, Oslo.
 Sold in 1948 to Skibs A/S Mylla, Oslo.
 Operated under the management of her former owners.
 Sold in December 1950 to Dido Compania Navigation, Puerto Limon, Costa Rica and renamed Telamon.
 Sold in 1958 to Skiron Shipping Co., Puerto Limon and renamed Polikos.
 Renamed Policos in 1960.
 Sold in 1965 to Marithaca Shipping & Trading Corp., Monrovia.
 She was scrapped at Hirao in September 1968.